eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 Therefore, to show the data in a better understandable manner, each of these points will be merged in a single point inside a fraction of the time interval.
-The *Number of bins* determines how many fractions on which this time interval will be split, and thus, how many points will be displayed in the chart. |br|
+The *Number of bins* determines how many fractions on which this time interval will be split, and thus, how many points will be displayed in the chart.
 To see all the individual data points without accumulate them, set the *Number of bins* to 0.

 .. _start_time: